 - 13. Waygo — Japanese Translator app

-- 14. Pimsleur — Learning through audios
+- 14. Pimsleur — Learning through audio

 - 15. Pocket Colony — Learn Japanese through games